-So if there is no money to repair private residential streets and no money to maintain either public or private residential streets, how can the city change its policy to fund the maintenance of private streets?
-The city would either have to reallocate existing funds (from its major expense the police force or use park and rec fees for something other than park and rec activities), or develop new funding source for long range maintenance of its infrastructure.
+So if there is no money to repair either public or private residential streets, how can the city change its policy to fund the maintenance of private streets?
+The city would either have to reallocate existing funds (from its major expense, the police force, or use park and rec fees for something other than park and rec activities), or develop new funding source for long range maintenance of its infrastructure.
 This new funding source would most likely be a new tax.
-If the city offered to share this tax with the private street holders, in all likelihood they would support it.
-The CIOC, in its latest revision of the Road and Drainage Repairs Plan, informed the City that it would have to raise an additional $2.5 million annually to adequately maintain the public streets it has spent over $50 million repairing.
-It has been estimated that it could cost as little as an additional $300,000 to include the 30 miles of private streets.
+If the city offered to share this tax with the private street holders, in all likelihood they would support it and the tax would pass.
+The CIOC, in its latest revision of the Road and Drainage Repairs Plan, informed the City that it would have to raise an additional $2.5 million annually to adequately maintain the public residential streets it has spent over $50 million repairing.
+It has been estimated that it could cost as little as an additional $300,000 per year (12 cents per day per household) to maintain the 30 miles of private streets.

 Are there other tax revenues available for the private streets?
 Maybe.
 Some of the state gas tax and county Measure J sales tax may be allocated based on the miles of roads the city maintains.
 If the city paid to maintain the 30 miles of private streets, its tax receipts could increase by as much as $300,000 annually.
 The private street holders cannot access this money, tax dollars they are already paying, on their own.
 Only the city can be awarded these funds and only if it changes its street maintenance policy.